laravel-hyperf/laravel-hyperf.com/docs/docs/collections.md

 ### Creating Collections

-As mentioned above, the `collect` helper returns a new `Hyperf\Collection\Collection` instance for the given array.
+As mentioned above, the `collect` helper returns a new `LaravelHyperf\Support\Collection` instance for the given array.
 So, creating a collection is as simple as:

 ```php
 $collection = collect([1, 2, 3]);